 These are the fees paid to any third party involved in the funeral, for example, the crematorium or cemetery, minister, florist, doctors (see below) etc. As you will appreciate, we have no direct control over these charges and could therefore be subject to slight variations.
 Should there be any major alteration your funeral director will advise you accordingly.
 These alter from funeral to funeral, so it is difficult to give exact figures, but a few of the most common are given:

-Use of the Chapel for the service and a cremation at York Crematorium.
+Use of the Chapel for the service and a cremation.

 No one can be cremated until the cause of death is definitely known.
-There are two cremation certificates (forms 4 and 5).
-Form 4 is completed by the last doctor that treated the deceased, and form 5 by an independent doctor.
-The cremation certificates are not required when the death falls under the coroner's jurisdiction.
+The cremation form is referred to as Form 4, and is completed by the last doctor that treated the deceased.
+The cremation form is not required when the death falls under the coroner's jurisdiction.

 A Minister or Celebrant, whether religious or not, to lead the service at either the Crematorium or Cemetery.